Traditional Education vs Modern Education in 2025

 - 100% Industry Mentor Taught: The courses and sprints at Altera Institute are 100% taught by industry-experienced professionals.
 Most of the mentors are former leaders in brands, sales, eCommerce, and product functions at India’s leading companies.

 Altera Institute’s PGP in Applied Marketing is a perfect example of the intricacies and benefits of the modern education system.
-It has a limited intake of 120 students only for its class of 2026.
+It has a limited intake of 150 students only for its class of 2027.

-To learn more about Altera Institute and the PGP in Applied Marketing, do visit our official web page.
+To learn more about Altera Institute and the PGP in Applied Marketing, visit our official web page.

 Latest Innovative Teaching Methods